eeeunbiiii/eeeunbiiii/README.md

-👋 Undergraduate student at Ewha Womans University, double major in Cyber Security and statistics
+👋 Currently juggling Cyber Security and Statistics at Ewha Womans University